ChristopherGS/node_stripe_taxamo/readme.md

 2. If username/email is available, use the taxamo.js doSubscription function to create the subscription

 3. Update the app DB with additional user information using webhooks

+__Notes__

+*For any developers like me who live in China, you will need to use an advanced VPN like Astrill VPN dialer in order to access the Taxamo API.